nodeshift/tutorial/README.md

    helm install nodeserver chart/nodeserver
    ```

-2. Ensure that all the "pods" associated with your application are running:
+2. Check that all the "pods" associated with your application are running:

    ```sh
    kubectl get pods
    ```

+In earlier steps, we set the `replicaCount` to `3`, so you should expect to see three `nodeserver-deployment-*` pods running.

 Now everything is up and running in Kubernetes.
 It is not possible to navigate to `localhost:3000` as usual because your cluster isn't part of the localhost network, and because there are several instances to choose from.

+Kubernetes has a concept of a 'Service', which is an abstract way to expose an application running on a set of Pods as a network service.
+To access our service, we need to forward the port of the `nodeserver-service` to our local device:

-You can forward the nodeserver-service to your laptop by:
+3. You can forward the `nodeserver-service` to your device by:

   ```sh
   kubectl port-forward service/nodeserver-service 3000